-Pedestrian survey consists of pedestrian surface inspection, shovel testing, and unit excavation of an area where no previous surveys have occurred; where topography and vegetation cover suggest high potential for the occurrence of cultural resources; or when known cultural resources are located nearby.
-This includes elevated/overlook areas, high site density areas, and areas where the slope is less than 15 percent.
-Evaluation level surveys of high potential survey areas often require shovel testing and unit excavation as a major component of field sampling.
-If archaeological sites and/or historic resources are identified during initial survey and shovel testing of an area, further excavation and data collection may be conducted at the location to collect sufficient information to make a recommendation regarding NRHP eligibility.
-For these types of survey, site recordation includes but is not limited to: site description and characteristics captured on hard copy forms and electronic forms, sample/artifact collection, and photographic documentation.
-GPS units will be used to record site information, such as: preliminary site boundaries, shovel test results and locations, test unit results and locations, surface artifact locations, and prominent environmental features (as required).
+Pedestrian survey consists of visual surface inspection and shovel testing, where topography, vegetation cover, viewshed, or other factors suggest high potential for the occurrence of cultural resources.
+These areas may include elevated/overlook areas, high site density areas, areas of stable geomorphic conditions, relict river and stream terraces, and areas where the slope is less than 15 percent.
+If archaeological sites and/or historic resources are identified during initial pedestrian survey and shovel testing of an area, further investigation and data collection may be required at the location to collect sufficient information to make a recommendation regarding NRHP eligibility (e.g., excavation units, intensive subsurface sampling).
+Site recordation includes but is not limited to: site description and characteristics captured on hard copy forms and electronic forms, sample/artifact collection, documentation of subsurface testing and results, and photographic documentation.
+GPS units will be used to record geospatial site data, such as: preliminary site boundaries, shovel test results and locations, test unit results and locations, surface artifact locations, and prominent environmental features (as applicable).